 Devant: On the flip side, beyond credentials and certificates, how are human skills incorporated in a role in the financial sector?

 Jennifer: Human and soft skills are what set you apart from the other candidates, who also may have the same credentials on paper.
 One of the biggest things that I teach my advisors is to become great at asking questions.
-This is a huge asset when it comes to creating meaningful connections, clarifying ideas, and to help make sales.
+This is a huge asset when it comes to creating meaningful connections, clarifying ideas, and helping make sales.